- About the Program

 Get the inside scoop!

-Admissions Director Joel W. Gonzales provides insight in his blog Reports From The Pharm.
+Admissions Director Joel W. Gonzales provides insight in his blog Reports From The Pharm38.
 Nothing in the blog is required reading for the application process, but you’re likely to find valuable tips that can ease your journey.